dgryski/semgrep-go/README.md

 * parseint-downcast: check for places a parsed 64-bit int is downcase to 32-bits
 * returnnil: check for odd nil-returns
 * sprinterr: check for fmt.Sprint(err) instead of err.Error()
+* joinpath: check for using strings.Join() to construct paths

 Ruleguard checks are in ruleguard.rules.go.
 * unconvert: check for unnecessary convertions